ichen-lab-ucsb/EasyDIVER/README.md

 This pipeline takes raw, paired-end, demultiplexed Illumina read files and:
 1. Joins them with [PANDASeq](https://storage.googleapis.com/pandaseq/pandaseq.html).
 2. Extracts the insert sequence based on (optionally) user-supplied primer sequences.
-3. Collects sequence length distributions (histos).
+3. Optionally translates into amino acids.
 4. Generates counts files.
-5. Creates a log file
+5. Collects sequence length distributions (histos).
-6. Optionally translates into amino acids
+6. Creates a log file.

 # Dependencies and Installation
 The pipeline script was written to run on Unix-based systems, like Linux, Ubuntu, and MacOS.
 Windows 10 also has a [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/faq).